This shoe article was written by Daniel Gibbs in 2014 but the content still applies today…

 We also spend a lot of time walking.

 That’s right.
 Did you know that in your lifetime you will walk on average the distance equivalent to 4 times around Earth?

 There is no avoiding it.
 You actually do get what you pay for in a shoe.
-And with the amount of force that goes through your feet, it is good to wear shoes that help your body move efficiently.
+Whether you’re looking at shoes for men, shoes for women or shoes for kids, quality footwear will generally cost a little bit more but we think the investment is well worth it.
+And with the amount of force that goes through your feet, it is best to wear shoes that help your body move efficiently.